DishaAnand/MouseDrone/README.md

 ### Camera
 Transform of the camera itself.
 Only used as reference for rotating the MouseAim transform relative to the screen.

-# Changelog

-### 1.1 (Jan 6 2019)

-- Converted project/package to 2017.3.1f1 for improved compatibility
-- Removed C# code that was dependent on .Net 4.6 for improved compatibility
-- Removed unused materials and variables

-### 1.0 (Jan 4 2019)

-- Released